AlanFoster/alanfoster.github.io/src/pages/posts/practical-docker/index.markdown

 172.17.0.1 - - [01/Dec/2020 01:03:22] "GET / HTTP/1.1" 200 -
 ```

-For development purposes - to allow for the the docker container to communicate to the host, you can use a pseudo dns entries or an IP:
+For development purposes - to allow for the docker container to communicate to the host, you can use a pseudo dns entries or an IP:

 ```bash